petemurray74/JointsWP/README.md

 I use a child theme for functions and styling

-I edit the SCSS in the parent theme, as it quickly becomes too complicated if you bring this in to the child.
+It's hard not to edit the parent a little, so I'm tracking it in this git